-Performance Measurement Data will be reported on Sections II and III of the Performance Data Form.
+Performance Measurement Data will be reported in required Module II and optional Module III of the LIHEAP Performance Data Form.
 This form is submitted through OLDC.
-More information regarding the form, as well as instructions and a link to OLDC can be found here:
+More information regarding the form, as well as instructions, and a link to OLDC can be found here.

-How will FY 2016 data be used to judge my performance?
+How will my Performance Measures be used to judge my performance?